olcf/olcf-user-docs/services_and_applications/ecp_ci/getting_started.rst

 Getting Your Project Setup for ECP CI at OLCF
 ---------------------------------------------

-An important realization is that NCCS has two separate enclaves, Open and Moderate, with different resources.
+An important realization is that NCCS has two separate security enclaves, Open and Moderate, with different resources.
 The ECP CI capability is only enabled in the Open enclave at this time, running on the :ref:`ascent-user-guide` system, not the Moderate enclave (Summit).

 This is important because you may already have a project setup within NCCS, for accessing Summit.
 If so, this project needs to be mirrored to the Open enclave for working with ECP CI on Ascent (assuming that is the project code you want to setup to use the ECP CI framework).